zammad/zammad-admin-documentation/system/integrations/smime/manage-certificates.rst

 You can download the earlier provided certificates and private keys at any time from your Zammad instance.

-   .. note:: **🔐 Passphrase-protected private keys stay protected**

-      Downloading private keys that originally were encrypted with a passphrase will also have this state after retrieval.
-Knowing the password is mandatory to continue working with keys in question.
+Please note that passphrase-protected private keys stay protected and when you download them, you have to know the passphrase to use them after downloading.

 .. figure:: /images/system/integrations/smime/downloading-certificate-data.gif
    :alt: Dialogue to download certificates or private keys